theosth/PubMed_MLP-INLPT-WS2023/README.md

 ### OpenSearch

 On Windows, one can install OpenSearch directly on the system.
-We have not tested that, though.
+Keep in mind that this somewhat complicates the insertion of the OpenSearch volume found under `data/opensearch`.
+We have not tested running it bare-bones on Windows.

+#### Docker

 For development purposes, especially for an easy installation of *OpenSearch*, we use *Docker*.